Tania Mihailuk: Bankstown Council

 Mihailuk was elected to Bankstown Council in 2004 and became mayor in 2006.

 Legislative Assembly

 Mihailuk with Bankstown Girls High School students at NSW Parliament.

 In November 2010, Mihailuk was endorsed as the Labor candidate for Bankstown after sitting member Tony Stewart announced his resignation.
 She stated she would resign from council if she won, which she did, having suffered a swing against her of more than 15 points, as part of the Coalition's landslide election win.

 On 20 September 2022, Mihailuk used parliamentary privilege to link Canterbury-Bankstown Council mayor, Khal Asfour, to corrupt former Labor Minister Eddie Obeid, which was a stark contrast with her prominent thanks of Asfour in her maiden parliamentary speech for being her campaign director.
 On 23 September, Labor Opposition Leader, Chris Minns, demoted Mihailuk from the Shadow Cabinet.
 On 20 October 2022, Mihailuk resigned from the NSW Labor Party, claiming that the party was "plagued by corruption" and that it was "too woke".

-Shadow ministerial roles

-During her tenure, she held various shadow ministerial roles: